Yumingg/For_VLDB_Review/readme.md

 ```

 ## System Experiments
 Ethereum and NXT client are opensourced projects.
-The sourcecode of three systems can be in the links below.
+The sourcecode of these systems can be in the links below.
 Our PoS mining experiment modifies the current NXT client, to reproduce the experiment shown in Paper.
 The modified NXT client can be found in this repository.

 [Nxt Original Blockchain Creation Kit](https://bitbucket.org/Jelurida/nxt-clone-starter/src/master/)